 - Do we share our frustration with others?

-Would we want him to do those things when we fail?
+Would we want him to do those things to us when we fail?

 “Do unto others as you would have them do unto you.”
 Matthew 7:12

-Respect your Husband: Husbands are wired for Respect
+#3 Accept that Husbands are Hard-Wired for Respect

 Moreover, all those things are disrespectful.
 Men and women are both created in the image of God, but we are not created the same.
 We are wired differently.
 Paul speaks to the consequence of this different wiring in chapter five of Ephesians.